overview

-The Varve Museum is the world's first museum that explores a single theme: varves.
-Varves are stripes of mud that accumulate on the bottom of a lake over a long period of time.
-The varves of Lake Suigetsu, one of the scenic Mikata Five Lakes (Fukui Prefecture), have been recorded over an enormous period of time - 70,000 years - making them the longest in the world.
-They have accumulated to a depth of 45m and are recognized worldwide as the global standard for dating.
-Facing the lake, 100 thin slices of "shining soil = varves" are on displays, and have become a symbol of the region that goes beyond the scope of a museum.
+The Annual Layer Museum is the world's first museum dedicated to a single theme: "annual layers."
+Annual layers are layers of mud that have accumulated at the bottom of lakes over long periods of time.
+The annual layers of Lake Suigetsu, one of the scenic Mikata Five Lakes (Fukui Prefecture), record an enormous period of time—70,000 years—the longest in the world, and are deposited to a depth of 45 meters, making them recognized worldwide as the world standard for dating.
+One hundred thin slices of "shining soil = annual layers" are displays facing the lake, making it a regional symbol that transcends the boundaries of a typical museum.

-"Varves" is a difficult theme as it is not commonly known, but after much discussion and consideration in order to create displays that would satisfy visitors, the museum has created displays that is both academic and easy to understand, and it has received high praise in visitor surveys.
+Although "annual layers" is a generally unfamiliar and difficult topic, after much discussion and consideration to create displays that would satisfy visitors, we have created displays that is both academic and easy to understand, and has received high praise in visitor surveys and other feedback.

 <Our project members>